 Absolute vs Relative Links

-What is an absolute link in HTML?
+What is an absolute link?

 document.addEventListener('click', function(e) {